nick298740/ProxyServer/README.txt

 $	gcc server.c -o server
 $	./server 22000

-You MUST run proxy server on cse01.cse.unt.edu, or this program will not run correctly
+You MUST run proxy server on the defined IP_ADDRESS specified in client.c, or this program will not run correctly

 Run client on cse02.cse.unt.edu